sfc-gh-dwilczak/tutorials/docs/dbt/setup/index.md

 We can see a sample project has been added to our branch.
 ![show code](images/13.png)

-Before we build these models lets remove some code so that everything build successfully.
+Before we build these models lets remove some code so that everything builds successfully.
 DBT has setup up this code for learning but we are more intrested in getting everything working.
 ![Remove code](images/14.png)

 ???
 Warning "If your user is using MFA - Please enable token caching before uploading"
-    If your planned development user is using MFA.
-Please enable token caching or else it will ask you for authentication everytime you run anything in dbt.
+    If your development user is using MFA.
+Please enable token caching or else it will ask you for authentication everytime you run each dbt model.
+In this case will we ask at least 6-7 times.

     ```sql
     alter account set allow_client_mfa_caching = TRUE;